 4. Improved Posture and Movement

 Both anxiety and depression can lead to poor posture and restricted movement patterns.
+It's common for clients to say, "I hold my stress in my shoulders or back" which tend to limit their quality of movement.
 Rolfing sessions focus on postural realignment and improved movement, helping clients feel more confident and comfortable in their bodies.
 Improved posture can also contribute to increased self-esteem.

 5. Mindfulness and Mind-Body Connection